-At the April 1 city council meeting, Southgate introduced an ordinance to amend an existing ordinance regarding the council and mayor’s salaries.
-Many council members were left concerned; one even took to Facebook to inform community members, sparking community backlash.
+At the April 1 city council meeting, Southgate introduced an ordinance to make changes to an existing ordinance regarding the council and mayor’s salaries.
+Many council members were left concerned, one even taking to Facebook to inform community members, sparking community backlash.

-Ordinance 26-03 was introduced to rewrite Ordinance 91-11, which was originally enacted in 1991.
+Ordinance 26-03 was introduced to rewrite Ordinance 91-11, an ordinance that was originally written in 1991.
 During the first reading, City Attorney Mary Ann Stewart stated that the ordinance would “increase city council member pay from $2,019 per annum to $5,000 per annum” and would increase the mayor’s pay from “$4,897 per annum to $12,000 per annum.”
 The increases, if passed, wouldn’t become effective until January 2027.

-The changes come from both the Department of Local Government’s suggestion and a survey of council and mayor compensation across cities in Campbell County.
+The changes come from both the suggestion of the Department of Local Governments (DLG) as well as a survey of various council and mayor compensation in cities in Campbell County.

-Despite the proposed changes to compensation, Stewart said her main concern was correcting the language of the ordinance.
-It originally stated that the pay for the council and the mayor would increase annually on March 1.
+Despite the stated proposed changes in compensation, Stewart stated that her main concern was correcting the language of the ordinance.
+It originally stated that pay for the council and mayor would increase annually on March 1 of each year.

-A few days after the ordinance was introduced, council member Mark Messmer posted on a Southgate community Facebook page, asking for feedback on the compensation increase.
+A few days after the ordinance was introduced, council member Mark Messmer made a post to a Southgate community Facebook page asking the community for feedback on the compensation increase.

 Many community residents felt that an increase in pay was not something the council should approve of, some asking what the reasoning behind the increase was.
-Council member Tom Whitehead responded to those questioning the increase by showing a photo of the survey findings for Campbell County cities.
+Council member Tom Whitehead commented in response to those questioning the increase a photo of the findings of the survey of Campbell County cities.

 Council member Elizabeth Hartman suggested scheduling a special meeting so residents could ask questions directly to the council and mayor.
-A meeting was held on April 8 at the Southgate Community Center, with a few residents in attendance.
-Here, Stewart, as well as Mayor Hamberg, clarified the ordinance and its need and answered questions from residents.
+A meeting took place April 8 at the Southgate Community Center with a few residents in attendance.
+Here, Stewart as well as Mayor Hamberg clarified the ordinance and its need and answered questions from residents.

 “The dollar figures that were thrown out were thrown out mainly because of them being the median,” Hamberg said about the compensation changes.